Welcome to Service Dog Laws in California

 Service Dog Laws in California – Service Animal Control & Supervision

-Service dog laws in California indicate that service animals must be under control of their handler at all times.
-This control typically looks like:
+Service dog laws in California indicate that service animals must be under the control of their handler at all times.
+This control typically looks like this:

 - Being on a leash